lightspeedretail/chef-common_deploy/README.md

 A cookbook which provides tools to help deploy simple applications in a standardized way via node attributes.
 This is designed to be used with PolicyFiles and the suite of `common_*` cookbooks so that applications may be deployed without necessarily requiring a dedicated cookbook.

+*Warning*: This cookbook is not yet ready for public consumption

 # Requirements

 This cookbook requires *Chef 12.7.0* or later.